rambhuchas/kaleidoscope/themes/custom/bootstrap/docs/Theme-Settings.md

     <td>
       <div class="help-block">
-Enabling this replaces the core/jquery.ui.dialog dependency in the core/drupal.dialog library with a jQuery UI Dialog widget bridge.
+Enabling this replaces the core/jquery.ui.dialog dependency in the core/drupal.dialog library with a bridge.
 This bridge adds support to Bootstrap Modals so that it may interpret jQuery UI Dialog functionality.
+It is highly recommended that this remain enabled unless you know what you're really doing.
       </div>
       <pre class=" language-yaml"><code>
 modal_jquery_ui_bridge: 1